 - They look forward to having their time and feeling like they’ve earned the privilege (it’s a good feeling for kids!)

-Step 4: Finding and Using Media That Matters
+Strategy Four: Find and Use Media That Matters

 But more often than not, a lot of TV shows and apps, especially for older kids, aren’t really profitable at all.